Admission Basics Loading...

 Application for Admission

-If a prospective student is applying to GPRC for the first time, a $70 non-refundable application fee must accompany their application.
+If a prospective student is applying to GPRC, a $70 non-refundable application fee must accompany their application.
 For international (visa) students, the fee is $140 Canadian.
 The application process cannot proceed until appropriate transcripts or forms have been received or until pre-program assessments or interviews have been completed as required for admission.

 Admission requirements for programs are listed in the Entrance Requirements charts on the following pages and are described in greater detail at the beginning of each program description.
 If an applicant does not meet the admission requirements for their program of interest, they should contact the Admissions Office.
 GPRC can often tailor a program to suit the individual needs of students.